VictorGMBraga/clowdr/services/actions/README.md

 6. **Full Setup**: Create a Google Cloud project as described [below](#creating-a-google-cloud-project).

-## Deploying the image handler

-We use the AWS `serverless-image-handler` template for processing uploaded profile images.
-These are the steps to deploy it:

-1. Create a new secret in AWS Secrets Manager - you can use any secret name and secret key you like.
-Choose a secure random string and make a note of it.
-1. In AWS CloudFormation, create a stack from the template `https://solutions-reference.s3.amazonaws.com/serverless-image-handler/latest/serverless-image-handler.template`
-1. Choose the Stack name to be something unique, preferably using your `AWS_PREFIX`.
-1. Set the parameters as follows:

-- `CorsEnabled`: Yes
-- `CorsOrigin`: `http://localhost` if running locally, or an appropriate origin.
-- `SourceBuckets`: the name of your content bucket (i.e. `AWS_CONTENT_BUCKET_ID`)
-- `DeployDemoUI`: No
-- `LogRetentionPeriod`: 1
-- `EnableSignature`: Yes
-- `SecretsManagerSecret`: the name of the secret you created earlier
-- `SecretsManagerKey`: the key of the secret you created earlier
-- `EnableDefaultFallbackImage`: No
-- `AutoWebP`: Yes

-1. Deploy the stack and wait for creation to copmlete.
-1. Make a note of the `ApiEndpoint` output.

 ## Creating a Google Cloud project

 We use a Google Cloud project to provide access to the YouTube Data API with OAuth2.